nathenharvey/customink.github.com/source/_posts/2012-07-27-provision-your-laptop-with-chef-part-2.markdown

 version '0.0.1'
 ```

 In this scenario, let's imagine that we want to download our desktop image from the Internet.
-We will use the [Remote File](http://wiki.opscode.com/display/chef/Resources#Resources-RemoteFile) LWRP to fetch the remote image:
+We will use the [Remote File](http://wiki.opscode.com/display/chef/Resources#Resources-RemoteFile) resource to fetch the remote image:

 ```ruby
 # recipes/default.rb